xuyanshi/xuyanshi.github.io/_posts/2023/2023-01-03-writing-furigana-with-markdown.md

 tags: [japanese learning]
 math: true
 mermaid: true
+pin: false
 ---

+There are millions of Japanese language learners such as me all over the world.
+[Kanji (漢字)](https://en.wikipedia.org/wiki/Kanji) are the logographic Chinese characters taken from the Chinese script and used in the writing of Japanese.
+There are nearly 3,000 kanji used in Japanese names and in common communication.
+What a horrible number!

-There are millions of native Japanese speakers and Japanese language learners such as me all over the world.
-When we learn Japanese language, Furigana([振り仮名](https://en.wikipedia.org/wiki/Furigana)) is a great helper for us to know the pronunciation of Kanji.
+When we learn Japanese language, [Furigana (振り仮名](https://en.wikipedia.org/wiki/Furigana)) is a great helper for us to know the pronunciation of Kanji.

 However, how can we write Furigana with markdown language?